 - Sodium benzoate

 Can Listerine Mouthwash Kill Lice?

 Listerine contains alcohol and is hence believed to work against head lice.
-Research suggests that alcohol may suffocate and kill lice (1).
-Some claim the very alcohol in Listerine may shun lice.
+Research suggests that alcohol may suffocate and kill lice (2).
+Some claim the very alcohol in Listerine may shun the parasite.
 Furthermore, the herbal oils in Listerine, like that of eucalyptol, thymol, and menthol, and methyl salicylate, may discourage lice.
-Studies show that thymol (used in shampoos) could potentially reduce hair lice infestation (2).
+Studies show that thymol (used in shampoos) could potentially reduce hair lice infestation (3).